DR TRACEY HENDERSON - BSc BVMS MANZCVSc (Veterinary Behaviour)

 DR CHALETTE BROWN BSc DVM MANZCVS (Veterinary Behaviour)

 Chalette is originally from South Africa but has lived in Adelaide for more than a decade now.
 She is a graduate from the first class of the University of Adelaide veterinary school on Roseworthy Campus.
 Chalette has always had a passion for learning about animal behaviour and is owned by two “special needs” pets.
 She has attended numerous behaviour conferences, and travelled to Chicago on a scholarship to attend the American Veterinary Society of Animal Behavior symposium.
-Chalette works under the supervision of Dr. Henderson to continue to build her skills, and is aiming to complete her Membership exams in behaviour (Australian& New Zealand College of Veterinary Scientists) in 2017.
+Chalette works under the supervision of Dr. Henderson to continue to build her skills, and completed her Membership exams in behaviour (Australian& New Zealand College of Veterinary Scientists) in 2017.

 DR EMMA VERMEEREN BSc DVM